-- or purchased already made online, at vaping shops or in convenience stores.
+- purchased online, at vaping shops, or in convenience stores.

-All e-cigarettes and vaping devices include a heating element which heats the juice or liquid and things that have been added to form a vapor or mist that is breathed into the lungs.
-The nicotine and other things added into the liquid are quickly taken up by the lungs and may also go into the blood stream and the whole body.
-The vapor or mist from e-cigarettes or vaping contains chemicals called volatile organic compounds (VOCs) which can irritate, inflame and harm the lungs and other organs like the liver or heart.
-The added flavors like bubble gum can contain diacetyl that has been linked to “popcorn” lung (bronchiolitis obliterans).
-Heavy metals and formaldehyde which can cause cancer1 have been also been found in the devices and e-cigarettes.
-Users may not even know exactly what is in the vapor or mist that is going into the lungs.
+All e-cigarettes and vaping devices include a heating element which heats the juice or liquid to form a vapor or mist that is inhaled into the lungs.
+The nicotine and other things added into the liquid are quickly absorbed by the lungs and may also go into the blood stream and the whole body.
+The vapor or mist from e-cigarettes or vaping contains chemicals called volatile organic compounds (VOCs) which can irritate, inflame, and harm the lungs and other organs, such as the liver or heart.
+The added flavors, like bubble gum, can contain diacetyl, which has been linked to a condition known as “popcorn” lung (bronchiolitis obliterans).
+E-cigarettes and other devices may contain heavy metals and formaldehyde, which can cause cancer.1 Users may not even know exactly what is in the vapor or mist that is going into their lungs.

 E-cigarette and Vaping Associated Lung Injury (EVALI) Epidemic

-An outbreak of lung injury has been linked to e-cigarette use and is called "E-cigarette and Vaping Associated Lung Injury" (EVALI).
-By October 25, 2019, the CDC reported more than 1,600 cases and 34 deaths from EVALI in 49 states.
-Those dying from EVALI ranged in age from 17 to 75 years.2 More people with EVALI and deaths are being reported every day.
+An outbreak of lung injury, called “E-cigarette and Vaping Associated Lung Injury” (EVALI), has been linked to e-cigarette use.
+By October 2019, the CDC reported nearly 1,300 cases of EVALI in over 49 states, including 34 deaths. .
+Those dying from EVALI ranged in age from teenagers to individuals in their 70's.3 More people with EVALI and deaths are being reported every day.

 Most of the people with EVALI used e-cigarettes or vaping with THC, coming from illicit dealers or friends and family.
-But, EVALI is not limited to this group.
-1 out of 8 patients with EVALI used only nicotine products.
+But EVALI is not limited to this group.
+Many people with EVALI used only nicotine products.
 The people who did the worst with EVALI were 50 and older3 or had heart or lung disease like COPD.
-We do not know exactly what causes EVALI, who is most likely to suffer EVALI and if this is new or has been around and just not noticed before.
+We do not know exactly what causes EVALI, who is most likely to suffer from EVALI, and if this is new or has been around and just not noticed before.

 Are e-cigarettes safer than tobacco cigarettes?

-Stopping all tobacco cigarettes and replacing them with e-cigarettes or vaping may give people less exposure to toxic chemicals.1 However, mice who vaped had changes in their lungs much like changes caused by tobacco smoking.
+Stopping all tobacco cigarettes and replacing them with e-cigarettes or vaping may give people less exposure to some toxic chemicals.1 However, in one study, mice who vaped had changes in their lungs much like changes caused by tobacco smoking.
 This included emphysema-like changes.4 The harms of using e-cigarettes for a long time are not known.
-The recent epidemic of EVALI suggests this possible benefit must be balanced against the risk of having some people with severe, and sometimes fatal events after vaping.
-People with COPD are likely to be at high risk for lung injury, failure and death with EVALI.
+The recent epidemic of EVALI suggests a risk of some people having severe, and sometimes fatal events after vaping.
+People with COPD are likely to be at high risk for lung injury, respiratory failure, and death from EVALI.

 Adapted from the CDC guidance,5 MASAC agrees with the following:

-- Everyone and especially people with COPD should not vape or use any of the device liquids that may contain THC, or CBD or that you get off the street or from family and friends.
+- Everyone and especially people with COPD should not vape or use any of the device liquids that may contain THC or CBD or liquids that you get off the street or from family and friends.
 It may be hard to know what they really contain.

 - People using oxygen should not use e-cigarettes or vape due to risk of fire from the device's heating element.

-- If you are trying to quit smoking cigarettes ask for help and use proven treatments like counselling and FDA-approved nicotine replacements and medicines.6 Talk to your doctor!
+- If you are trying to quit smoking cigarettes, ask for help and use proven treatments like counselling and FDA-approved nicotine replacements and medicines.6 Talk to your health care provider!

-- If you have quit smoking cigarettes by using e-cigarettes or vaping - don’t go back to smoking.
-Instead use FDA approved nicotine gum, patches, lozenges, nasal spray, or inhaler.
-You can also ask for doctor or nurse about other FDA approved medicines to lower your urge to smoke.
-(Varenicline or Bupropion)
+- If you have quit smoking cigarettes by using e-cigarettes or vaping, don't go back to smoking.
+Instead use FDA approved nicotine gums, patches, lozenges, nasal sprays, or inhalers.
+You can also ask your doctor or nurse about other FDA-approved medicines to lower your urge to smoke, such as Varenicline or Bupropion.6

 - National Academies of Sciences, Engineering, and Medicine, Health and Medicine Division, Board on Population Health and Public Health Practice, Committee on the Review of the Health Effects of Electronic Nicotine Delivery Systems; Eaton DL, Kwan LY, Stratton K, editors.
 Public Health Consequences of E-Cigarettes.
 Washington (DC): National Academies Press (US); 2018 Jan 23.
-PubMed PMID: 29894118 https://www.ncbi.nlm.nih.gov/books/NBK507181/#sec_000021
+PubMed PMID: 29894118.
+Accessed April 27, 2023. https://www.ncbi.nlm.nih.gov/books/NBK507181/#sec_000021